frostytm90/QA-artifacts/QA Launch Process Playbook.md

-# QA Product Launch Process Playbook with Stakeholder Involvement, "What If" Scenarios, and Alternatives/Workarounds
+# QA Product Launch Process Playbook

 ## Introduction
 - **Purpose**: This playbook ensures a structured, thorough, and consistent QA process for validating product releases.
 It emphasizes **stakeholder collaboration** to align QA outcomes with business goals and product requirements while preparing for unexpected challenges.